-- Usually 2 Literacy and 2 Numeracy per week, sometimes topic work or project work will be included e.g. Finding out homeworks. - Please use the check list inside the front cover of homework books - It is important to encourage your child to always do their neatest work. - If the work is done on a worksheet, please ensure that it is stuck into the correct place. - Please return sheets that are not written on as they can be used again. - Please check your child's homework and sign it but don't do it for them. - If the homework is taking a long time or if your child appears not to understand it, just send a little note in on the incomplete homework and we will go over it again with your child in class.
+- Usually 2 Literacy and 2 Numeracy per week, sometimes topic work or project work will be included e.g. Finding out homeworks. - Please ensure homeworks have a date and title - It is important to encourage your child to always do their neatest work. - If the work is done on a worksheet, please ensure that it is stuck into the correct place. - Please return sheets that are not written on as they can be used again. - Please check your child's homework and sign it but don't do it for them. - If the homework is taking a long time or if your child appears not to understand it, just send a note in on the incomplete homework and we will go over it again with your child in class.

-Written homework should not take longer than 20 minutes.
+Written homework should not take longer than 15/20 minutes.